The Importance of HVAC Maintenance

 Inaccurate Temperature Readings

-Over time, the sensors on your thermostat will become dirty.
-This could cause it to display incorrectly.
-You can avoid this issue by checking the accuracy of your thermostat by using a the use of a separate thermometer.
+Over time the thermostat’s sensors may get dirty.
+This can cause it to display incorrectly.
+You can avoid these problems by regularly checking the accuracy of your thermostat with a separate thermometer.

-A faulty sensor or calibration could result in your system constantly turning on and off, which is referred to as short cycling.
+A malfunctioning sensor, or a wrong calibration, could cause your system to cycle on and off constantly.
+This is called short cycling.
 This could have a negative effect on your comfort as well as cause excessive wear and tear on the compressor.
-The problem can be fixed by simply replacing the thermostat’s batteries or resetting the breaker.
+These issues can be resolved by simply replacing the thermostat’s batteries or resetting the breakers.

-It’s also crucial to examine your thermostat for any signs of wear or damage.
-Examine for dust or dirt and ensure that the thermostat isn’t excessively exposed to the sun.
-Lastly, the fan blades need to be examined for signs of damage or rust.
-These simple checks can prevent costly repairs in the future and ensure that your equipment runs as smoothly as it possibly can.
+It’s also crucial to examine your thermostat for signs of wear or damage.
+Look for indications of dust or dirt and ensure that the thermostat isn’t exposed to sunlight.
+Finally, the fan blades need to be examined for any indications of rust or damage.
+These simple checks can prevent costly repairs in the future and ensure that your equipment operates as smoothly as possible.